 If you’re planning a big event like a major party or a wedding, it may not be convenient to have all your...

 How to Be a Server at a Fine Dining Banquet

 Fine dining restaurants are establishments that typically offer more expensive food at higher prices.
 Also referred to as white tablecloth restaurants, fine...

 Standards of a Banquet Server

-The main standards of a banquet server are to provide prompt and courteous food and ...
-When you are put in charge...
+The main standards of a banquet server are to provide prompt and courteous food and beverage service to patrons dining in a...